compose-regexp/compose-regexp.js/README.md

 In `whoops`, the `ref(1)` in stringMatcher actually refers to `foo`, not the opening quote.

 Fixing this would require an approach far more complex than what I'm doing now (concat the regexps source).

+## Notes

+This tool is very simple under the hood and its output is not optimised for either size or speed.
+For example, you may find that some non-capturing groups are superfluous.
+Getting rid of these would require parsing the regexps under the hood to simplify them, and it is beyond the scope of this project at this time.

 ## License MIT